vpisarev/ficus/doc/ficustut.md

 ### (...)

-Ficus standard library also provides a compehensive set of operations on tuples, where some operations support tuples with any number of elements.
+Ficus standard library also provides a comprehensive set of operations on tuples, where some operations support tuples with any number of elements.
 The implementation is still quite compact thanks to for-loops over tuples, tuple comprehensions and `(...)` notation.

 ```
 operator .> (a: (...), b: (...)) = (for x <- a, y <- b {x > y})